 In 1985, Rosa Parks and Joe Madison unsuccessfully ran for president and vice president of the NAACP's Detroit chapter.

-In 1987, Rosa Parks co-founded the Rosa and Raymond Parks Institute for Self Development with Elaine Eason Steele.
-The institute aimed to develop youth leaders' capabilities in advancing civil rights initiatives and offered "Pathways to Freedom" bus tours, which introduced young people to important civil rights and Underground Railroad sites throughout the country.
+In 1987, Rosa Parks, along with Elaine Eason Steele, co-founded the Rosa and Raymond Parks Institute for Self Development.
+The institute was created with the purpose of enhancing youth leaders' capabilities in advancing civil rights initiatives.
+The institute also conducts "Pathways to Freedom" bus tours that introduce young people to significant civil rights and Underground Railroad locations throughout the country.

 In 1990, at a Washington, D.C. gala celebrating her birthday, Rosa Parks gave a speech calling for the release of anti-apartheid activist Nelson Mandela.